astropy/astropy/docs/development/releasing.rst

   If an RC goes well, there's no need for a "dev" stage, as the same version will be released with only minor doc updates, and strings like "x.yrcz.dev" confuse some version number parsing tools.
-* Do not do step #27 (the one *after* "Update Readthedocs...") or later, as those are tasks for an actual release.
+* Do not do steps in :ref:`post-release-procedure`.

 Once a release candidate is available, create a new wiki page under `Astropy Project Wiki <https://github.com/astropy/astropy/wiki>`_ with the